 Although the message is not unique I enjoyed this film and what it had to offer.
 During his time in Japan Craig walks almost twice as much as what he does back home, eats only homemade real food with lots of plants and very little animal food, drops the soda and coffee for green tea and water, learns to cook and use unfamiliar ingredients, and adds a lot more super foods into his diet (seaweed, matcha, natto, miso, shiitake).

 For me, the bottom line is simple.
-Regardless of what specific diet you choose to follow there are certain commonalities that must be in place for us to improve our health and lose weight.
+Regardless of what specific diet you choose to follow there are certain commonalities that must be in place to improve health and lose weight.

-- Eat real food and a lot less processed foods.
+- Eat real food and minimal processed food